Stability of Weighted Norm Inequalities

-At this point, we employ the convention that $R_{n}, T_{n}, U_{n}$ are rational functions which may change line to line, or instance to instance, but their degree will be bounded a constant depending only on the dimension $n$.
-Similarly, we will take $M$ to be an integer which may line to line or instance to instance, but will only depend on the dimension $n$.
-We also recall the fact that the function $R_{n} \left( z, \sqrt{1+z^{2}} \right) $ can equal $0$ or $\infty$ at most $M$ times: indeed, $R_{n}$ is a rational function of $z$ and $\sqrt{1+z^{2}}$, which is in turn a nontrivial rational function of $\sin\theta$ and $\cos\theta$, with degree depending only on $n$.
+At this point, we employ the convention that $R_{n},T_{n},U_{n}$ are rational functions which may change line to line, or instance to instance, but their degree will be bounded a constant depending only on the dimension $n$, where the degree is the sum of degrees of the numerator and denominator.
+Similarly, we will take $M$ to be an integer which may change line to line or instance to instance, but will only depend on the dimension $n$.
+We also recall the fact that the function $R_{n}\left( z,\sqrt{1+z^{2}}\right) $ can equal $0$ or $\infty$ at most $M$ times: indeed, $R_{n}$ is a rational function of $z$ and $\sqrt{1+z^{2}}$, which is in turn a nontrivial rational function of $\sin\theta$ and $\cos\theta$, with degree depending only on $n$.
 Thus the number of zeros or poles it possesses is at most a constant depending only the degree, i.e. a constant which only depends $n$.

 Now fix $x$ and $\widetilde{y}$, or equivalently $x$ and $\widetilde{t}$, and let us only consider when $t_{1}=x_{1}-y_{1}>0$, as the case $t_{1}<0$ will be similar.
-Then since $t_{1}\mapsto\theta(t_{1})$ is a decreasing injective map from $\mathbb{R}_{+}\rightarrow(0,\frac{\pi}{2})$, then $y_{1}\mapsto F(x,y_{1},\widetilde{y})$ is $M$-piecewise monotone on $\{y_{1}~:~y_{1} <x_{1}\}$ if $\theta\mapsto D_{x,\widetilde{t}}\left( \theta\right) $ is $M$-piecewise monotone on $(0,\frac{\pi}{2})$.
+Then since $t_{1}\mapsto\theta(t_{1})$ is a decreasing injective map from $\mathbb{R}_{+}\rightarrow(0,\frac{\pi}{2})$, then $y_{1}\mapsto F(x,y_{1},\widetilde{y})$ is $M$-piecewise monotone on $\{y_{1} \in\mathbb{R} ~:~y_{1}<x_{1}\}$ if $\theta\mapsto D_{x,\widetilde{t}}\left( \theta\right) $ is $M$-piecewise monotone on $(0,\frac{\pi}{2})$.
 Since $t_{1}>0$, then $F$ is positive and so is $D_{x,\widetilde{t}}$ when $\theta> 0$, since both functions possess the same sign.
 Since $u\mapsto u^{2}$ is increasing for $u>0$, then $D_{x,\widetilde{t}}\left( \theta\right) $ is $M$-piecewise monotone if and only if $D_{x,\widetilde{t}}\left( \theta\right) ^{2}$ is $M$-piecewise monotone, which we will now show below.

 In the reasoning that follows, we assume all rational functions we consider below are non-constant; in the case one of them is constant or even identically $0$, the proof of $M$-piecewise monotonicity is even simpler than the proof below, the details of which we leave to the reader.
 We have